Our Research Team

 Undergraduate Researcher

 Britton joined the lab at UCO in Spring 2020.
-He investigated variation in morphology and patterning across distinct genetic lineages of Smallmouth Bass, with a focus on the Neosho subspecies.
+He investigated variation in morphology and patterning across distinct genetic lineages of Smallmouth Bass.

 Abbey Biard